Muhammad-Bilal-7896/EmailSenderUsingKafkaAndMySQL/readme.md

   Your browser does not support HTML video.
 </video>

-## Conclusion
+## Conclusion 🎯

-This email app uses kafka to make the process of bulk email sending smooth and easy.
+In Conclusion!
+This email app uses Kafka to make the process of bulk email sending smooth and easy. 🚀📧